Appendix A

 alignment: Your alignment represents your general morality in broad terms.
 For details, see Alignment.

-ally: Some beneficial abilities affect allies.
-An ally is any creature you consider an ally who also considers you an ally, not including yourself.
+ally: An ally is any creature you consider an ally, and who also considers you an ally, excluding yourself.
 For details, see Allies and Enemies.

 archetype: An archetype is a collection of related abilities from a particular class.
 Each class has five archetypes.
 For details, see Archetypes.